 - Treat state-owned tobacco enterprises like any other tobacco business.
 As stated explicitly in the Article 5.3 Guidelines, state-owned enterprises should be treated like any other tobacco business and not be given any incentives or privileges to conduct their business.

-The government does not require the tobacco industry to submit information on tobacco production, manufacturing, market share, marketing expenditures, revenues or any other activity, including lobbying, philanthropy and political contributions.
+- Require the tobacco industry to provide information in a transparent and accurate manner regularly, about production, market share, marketing expenditures, revenues and any other activity, including expenditure on research and philanthropy.

 - Require a registry of lobbyists and the tobacco industry’s lobbying expenditure.

 Learn more about tobacco industry interference in this country.Download a Country Fact Sheet